Reminders Of What Adults Forget About Friendship After Childhood

 Why are adult friendships so hard?

-The author of the article reminds readers that children are good at finding ways to “waste time” that grown-up minds with an efficiency mindset and a sense of self-consciousness often forget about.
+Children may be good at finding ways to “waste time” that grown-up minds with an efficiency mindset and a sense of self-consciousness often disregard.
 While it can seem like a high-risk strategy for some adults, getting together with friends in ways that involve less-defined norms and improvisational fun can enrich their social lives.

-The author invites more adults to engage in close friendship activities like they did in childhood.
 For example, getting together to skip rocks might lead to more intimacy and a more playful connection.
-This type of activity stands in stark contrast to only meeting for infrequent slots like a dinner party to catch up on life’s headlines in seemingly pre-recorded conversations that can feel stale instead of feel fulfilling.
+This type of activity stands in stark contrast to only meeting for infrequent slots like a dinner party to catch up on life’s headlines in seemingly pre-recorded conversations that can feel stale instead of fulfilling.

 Why do people in relationships forget about their friends?

-It's not uncommon for people in romantic relationships to start spending less time with their friends and more time with their partner(s), resulting in lack of effort toward maintaining friendships from their past.
-Current defined norms in Western culture tend to involve prioritizing romantic partners and the nuclear family rather than a broader community of friends and neighbors.
+It's not uncommon for people in romantic relationships to start spending less time with their friends and more time with their partner(s), resulting in a lack of effort toward maintaining friendships from their past.
+Norms in Western culture also tend to involve prioritizing romantic partners and the nuclear family rather than a broader community of friends and neighbors.

 Why do adult friendships end?